0xLuigi/sql-data-detective/README.md

 2. Unzip the downloaded archive.
 3. Open the file: Simply open the index.html file in any modern web browser (Chrome, Firefox, Edge).
 4. Load the Database: Drag and drop your .sqlite file onto the upload area.

-## 🚀 Technologies

-- Core: HTML5, CSS3, JavaScript (ES6+)<br>
-- Database Engine: SQL.js (A powerful port of SQLite to WebAssembly, enabling the entire database engine to run securely client-side in the browser.)<br>
-- Security: 100% Client-Side / Offline.
-Your database file never leaves your computer.

 ## 🔑 Key Features